fightingBald/TradeBot/README.md

 - Alpaca integration only (paper/live).
 - Position distribution and PnL visualization in the GUI.
 - Kill switch with a confirmation step for live trading.
-- No external data sources or external DB yet, but interfaces are reserved.
+- No external data sources yet; local default is SQLite while Docker uses Postgres.
 - Structured logs for key actions and environment context.

 ## Requirements